Did you know that individuals with cerebral palsy are more likely to develop heart problems in adulthood than the general population?

 - high blood pressure

-Some ways to manage stress include getting a massage, meditating, exercising, and listening to soothing music.
+Some healthy ways to manage stress include getting a massage, meditating, exercising, and listening to soothing music.

 Understanding the Link Between Cerebral Palsy and Heart Problems